Meenakshi-10/GradNotif/README.md

    go build -o GradNotif.exe main.go
    ```

-5. **Run the Scraper**
+5. **Run the Notifier**
    Execute the binary to start scraping:
    ```bash
    ./GradNotif.exe
    ```

-6. **Automate the Scraper**
+6. **Automate the Notifier**
-   To run the scraper every 10 minutes, set up a Windows Task Scheduler job as follows:
+   To run the notifier every 10 minutes, set up a Windows Task Scheduler job as follows:
    - Open Task Scheduler and create a new basic task.
    - Set the trigger to run every 10 minutes.
    - Select **"Start a program"** and point to the compiled `GradNotif.exe` file.